stampedethegoat/dd-docs/content/graphing/infrastructure/livecontainers.md

 ## Introduction

-[Datadog Live Containers][3] enable real-time visibility into all containers across your environment.
+[Live Containers][3] enable real-time visibility into all containers across your environment.

-Taking inspiration from bedrock tools like *htop* and *ctop*, Live Containers give you complete coverage of your container infrastructure, in a continuously updated table with resource metrics at two-second resolution and faceted search.
+Inspired by tools such as *htop* and *ctop*, Live Containers give you complete coverage of your container infrastructure, in a continuously updated table with resource metrics at two-second resolution and faceted search.

 Coupled with Datadog's integrations with [Docker][4], [Kubernetes][5], [ECS][6], and other container technologies, plus our built-in tagging of dynamic components, this new Live Container view provides a detailed overview of your containers' health, resource consumption, and deployment in real time:

 {{< img src="graphing/infrastructure/livecontainers/LiveContainersWithSummaries.png" alt="Live containers with summaries" responsive="true" >}}